 Due to COVID pressing the pause button on tourism, Siem Reap has suffered in so many ways.
 One of these ways is that many of the restaurants below have had to close, some temporarily and some permanently.
 However, our brand new post shows there is still plenty of vegan food in Siem Reap for you to enjoy, whilst we wait for the borders to re open and ‘normal’ life to return to Temple Town.

+Siem Reap should most definately be on your vegan travel hit list; you can see the magnificent temples of Angkor Wat and surrounding ruins of the ancient Kingdom of Angkor, eat great vegan food, enjoy cheap and chilled massages, shop in vibrant local markets or fairly trading boutiques.
 Because it’s such a popular destination with a huge local and international community, there are vegan options from a range of cuisines.
-You can get everything from a Southern Indian masala dosa to a kick ass vegan burger, as well as plenty of local Cambodian food in between.
+In our Vegan Guide to Siem Reap you will find everything everything from a Southern Indian masala dosa to a kick ass vegan burger, as well as plenty of local Cambodian food in between.

 $ Lots of options under $5

 $$$ Expect your meal to cost $20+ per head